Maerdm/soundscape-search/README.md

 __Additional information:__ Activity Location, FGsource (description of the most salient sound source)

-You can find inforamtion about the ranges of each item and general information about the dataset in *dataset/store_to_database.ipynb*.

-Due to privacy policies, we are not allowed to publish the audio files.
+You can find inforamtion about the ranges of each item and general information about the dataset in *dataset/store_to_database.ipynb*.Due to privacy policies, we are not allowed to publish the audio files.
 For testing purposes, we included a tiny dataset consiting of 20 audiofiles (check the dataset folder).
 You can find the entire dataset (without audio files) here: https://doi.org/10.5281/zenodo.7858848

 ![editor](https://github.com/Maerdm/soundscape-search/assets/43093891/3fd31bf0-60da-4ecf-9253-940c775391ef)